Did you recently see a mystery PURPLE bird in Texas?

 - Look for a two-toned bill, regardless of the bird’s age, which is gray with a black tip.

-These purple birds are found in shallow wetlands in Texas.
+These purple birds are found in shallow wetlands in eastern Texas.
 They are patient hunters and will stay motionless for long periods, waiting for prey to pass by them.
 While waiting, Little Blue Herons keep their daggerlike bill pointed downwards to be prepared for when a fish, amphibian, insect, or crustacean appears.

 Little Blue Heron Range Map